-Historical Background of Counseling in CBPS
+Historical Background of Counseling in FST

-Counseling services were initially being offered from the office of the Dean of Students, the main campus up to to 1988 when assistant deans /counselors were employed and Ms. Beatrice Kinyua deployed to the college as the assistant dean cum counselor.
+Counseling services were initially being offered from the office of the Dean of Students, the main campus up to to 1988 when assistant deans /counselors were employed and Ms. Beatrice Kinyua deployed to the Faculty as the assistant dean cum counselor.
 Her departure saw the late Margaret Nganga take over and then Dr. Nyawira Kuria.
 During all this time the assistant deans offered counseling services besides carrying out other activities in relation to students' affairs.

 By 2012, there was a heightened need for mental wellness in the institutions of Higher learning which culminated in the creation of the office of the students' counselors in these institutions and hence in the University of Nairobi.